KRFOSS/kali-docs/virtualization/install-virtualbox-guest-additions-legacy/index.md

 ## Installing

 From a terminal window, copy the `VboxLinuxAdditions.run` file from the Guest Additions CD-ROM to a path on your local system.
-Ensure it is **executable and run** the file to begin the installation.
+Ensure it is **executable and run** the file to begin the installation:

 ```console
 kali@kali:~$ cp /media/cdrom/VBoxLinuxAdditions.run ~/Downloads/